bullhorn/rest-api-docs/source/includes/entityref/paybill/_earncode.md

         <tr class="odd">
             <td>generalLedgerSegment1</td>
             <td>To-one association</td>
             <td>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment1 is configured as Class, which allows users to specify the type of the ledger.</td>
+By default generalLedgerSegment1 is configured as Class, which allows users to specify the type of the ledger.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="even">
             <td>generalLedgerSegment2</td>
             <td>To-one association</td>
             <td>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment2 is configured as Division, which allows users to specify the type of the ledger.</td>
+By default generalLedgerSegment2 is configured as Division, which allows users to specify the type of the ledger.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>generalLedgerSegment3</td>
             <td>To-one association</td>
             <td>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment3 is configured as Department, which allows users to specify the type of the ledger.</td>
+By default generalLedgerSegment3 is configured as Department, which allows users to specify the type of the ledger.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="even">
             <td>generalLedgerSegment4</td>
             <td>To-one association</td>
             <td>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment4 is configured as Country, which allows users to specify the type of the ledger.</td>
+By default generalLedgerSegment4 is configured as Country, which allows users to specify the type of the ledger.</td>
             <td></td>
             <td></td>
         </tr>
         <tr class="odd">
             <td>generalLedgerSegment5</td>
             <td>To-one association</td>
             <td>General Ledger Segments are part of the Chart of Accounts structure.
-By default Bullhorn's generalLedgerSegment5 is configured as Location, which allows users to specify the type of the ledger.</td>
+By default generalLedgerSegment5 is configured as Location, which allows users to specify the type of the ledger.</td>
             <td></td>
             <td></td>
         </tr>